-This paper estimates the changes brought about by the Unified Health System along various dimensions, including rationalization in the use of resources, access to care, health outcomes, and inequalities in access and outcomes.
-To achieve this objective, we use administrative records to construct a novel dataset covering various interconnected aspects of the Brazilian health system.
-We focus upon maternal and child health as these are markers of population health.
-We use vital statistics containing the universe of births and deaths and indicators of antenatal care, comprehensive hospitalization records including information on admissions, main diagnosis, and patient demographics, as well as data on outpatient production, health infrastructure and public expenditures.
-We analyze indicators of service utilization, preventive care, and health outcomes.
-Among outcomes, we investigate maternal mortality, infant mortality (by age and cause of death), fertility and indicators of the quality of births.
+We use several administrative data sets including vital statistics containing the universe of births and deaths and indicators of antenatal care, and hospitalization registers with information on admissions, main diagnosis, and patient demographics, as well as data on outpatient production, health infrastructure and public expenditures.
+In particular, among outcomes, we investigate maternal mortality, infant mortality (by age and cause of death), fertility and indicators of the quality of births.
 So as to investigate changes in equity, we present results broken down by education of the mother.
-The wealth of data available also allow us to analyze some aspects relevant to the optimal design of public health systems, such as the degree of complementarity across facilities of different complexity levels (primary care and hospitals).
+The wealth of data available also allows us to analyze aspects of the optimal design of public health systems, such as the degree of complementarity across facilities of different complexity levels (primary care and hospitals).
 Finally, we conduct an exploratory cost-effectiveness analysis of the Brazilian experience of universalization of health.
-Despite some data limitations, we believe such cost-effectiveness analysis to be unprecedented in the case of health systems with no-fee universal access and public provision, either in the context of developing or developed countries.
+Although this exercise encounters data limitations and is sensitive to assumptions, we could find no similar estimates for the creation of health systems with no-fee universal access and public provision, whether for developing or developed countries.